lfixas/Upload-Files-Client-Server/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/lfixas/Upload-Files-Client-Server.git`
+2. Chose your prefered configuration between *Multer & Axios* or *Socket.IO*: `cd Multer` or `cd Socket.io`
-2. Navigate to the server directory: `cd server`
+3. Navigate to the server directory: `cd server`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Create a `.env` file and configure environment variables as described above.
+5. Create a `.env` file and configure environment variables as described above.
-5. Start the server: `npm start`
+6. Start the server: `npm start`
-6. Open another terminal and navigate to the client directory: `cd ../client`
+7. Open another terminal and navigate to the client directory: `cd ../client`
-7. Install dependencies: `npm install`
+8. Install dependencies: `npm install`
-8. Start the client: `npm start`
+9. Start the client: `npm start`
-9. Access the application in your browser at [http://localhost:3000](http://localhost:3000) (or another port if specified).
+10. Access the application in your browser at [http://localhost:3000](http://localhost:3000) (or another port if specified).

+### Multer & Axios OR Socket.io Configuration
+- If you prefer to use Multer for file uploads, you can navigate to the Multer directory: `cd Multer/`
+- If you prefer to use Socket.io, you can navigate to the Socket.io directory: `cd Socket.io/`

 ## Additional Notes
 - Make sure you have **Node.js** and **MySQL** installed on your system.